 \section{Translation Task}

-In this section, we test the ability of LLMs to correctly translate a sentence when inter-sentential constraints, i.e., pronominal anaphora and lexical cohesion, are involved.
-Indeed, as observed by \citet{post-junczysdowmunt:2024:WMT} for encoder-decoder MT systems, scores on the contrastive task are not necessarily correlated to translation quality.
+We now test the ability of LLMs to correctly translate a sentence when inter-sentential constraints -- pronominal anaphora and lexical cohesion -- are involved.
+Indeed, as observed by \citet{post-junczysdowmunt:2024:WMT} for encoder-decoder MT systems, scores on the contrastive task are not necessarily correlated with translation quality.

-Using the same dataset, we give to each LLM the two source sentences (EN) and the reference translation of the first sentence (FR).
-Using several possible prompts, we obtain the translation of the second sentence from the LLM and score it against the reference translation present in the dataset using the four evaluation metrics presented in Section~\ref{sec:metrics} above: BLEU, chrF, BERTScore, and COMET.
-As prompt engineering relied less on the development set as than for the first task, and we report below the results on the full set of 200 examples for each task.
+Using the same dataset, we give each LLM the two source sentences (EN) and the reference translation of the first sentence (FR).
+We obtain the translation of the second sentence from the LLM and score it against the reference translation present in the dataset using the four evaluation metrics presented in Section~\ref{sec:metrics} above: BLEU, chrF, BERTScore, and COMET.
+As prompt engineering relied less on the development set than for the first task, we report below the results on the full set of 200 examples for each task.